7’Th of April 2014

 REVIEW AND PHOTOS BY MARKO SYRJALA

-All in all it can be said that Magnum was in strong shape in Helsinki and they put on a magnificent show.
+All in all, it can be said that Magnum was in strong shape in Helsinki, and they put on a magnificent show.
 Bob Catley was just great.
 He is a confident front-man and a great entertainer.
 Catley’s voice is still powerful and crystal clear, not missing a note all evening, nor shying away from even the highest peaks in the band’s large back catalog.
 The other founding member, guitarist Tony Clarkin, is a complete opposite to Catley on stage.
-He’s very stylish but stoic figure who hardly communicates with the audience.
+He’s a very stylish but stoic figure who hardly communicates with the audience.
 But it really doesn’t matter as long as his playing is still splendid.
 Behind Catley, maybe the strongest piece of the band was sitting behind the drum kit.
 Harry James was nothing but brilliant tonight, a true powerhouse drummer, and he definitely added some extra kick needed for some older songs.

-But yeah, hopefully it won’t take another 20 years to get Magnum back there … 🙂
+But yeah, hopefully, it won’t take another 20 years to get Magnum back there … 🙂

 Live ’til You Die

 Falling for the Big Plan